Have you ever wanted to paint beautiful ocean animals with watercolor? What if I told you there’s a simple trick to make them look even more magical?

 Start with a light base layer using the wet-on-wet technique:

-- Let the colors blend naturally to create a soft, underwater feel.
+- Let the colors blend freely for an underwater effect.

 Step 3: Adding the Sea Salt for Texture

-- Watch as the salt begins to absorb the water and create beautiful patterns.
+- Allow the salt to absorb pigment and form patterns.

-- Avoid touching the salt as it dries to prevent smudging the effect.
+- Avoid touching the salt while it dries.

 Step 4: Letting the Painting Dry